asartalo/pq/README.md

   listening for notifications on the channel specified in relname.
 Calls to this function will block until an acknowledgement has been received from the server.
-Note that this may include time taken to re-establish the connection if there is no active connection to the server.
+Note that this may include time taken to re-establish the connection if there is no active connection to the server or the connection is lost while attempting to communicate with the server.
 Calling Listen on a channel which has already been opened will return the error ErrChannelAlreadyOpen.
 * Unlisten(relname string) - Sends an UNLISTEN query to the server.
 If there is no active connection, this function will return immediately.
 If the